-The Audit Committee is chaired by Mrs C A Roxburgh, a Chartered Accountant, who has recent and relevant financial experience, operates within clearly defined terms of reference and comprises all the Directors.
-Given the size of the Board, and his experience, it is felt appropriate for Mr Curling to sit on the Audit Committee.
+The Audit Committee is chaired by Mrs Roxburgh, a Chartered Accountant, who has recent and relevant financial experience, and the Committee operates within clearly defined terms of reference and comprises all the Directors.
+Given the size of the Board, and Mr Curling's experience, it is felt appropriate for him to sit on the Audit Committee as permitted by the AIC Code.
 The Directors have a combination of financial, investment and business experience, specifically with respect to the investment trust sector.